Jesssullivan/ChapelTests/README.md

 # ChapelTests

+Investigating modern concurrent programming ideas with Chapel Language and Python 3

-Repo in light of PSU OS course
+Repo in light of PSU OS course :)

 # Test FileCheck.chpl from this repo: